 There are also two functions specifically for rounding up: ROUNDUP and CEILING.

-Number of digits)
+=ROUNDUP(Number, Number of digits)

-Number up to the given
+Rounds Number up to the given Number of digits.

 The difference between the two is that the ROUNDUP function rounds the number to the specified number of digits and the CEILING function rounds the number up to the nearest multiple of the specified number.